MiguelLoureiro98/LM35IC/README.md

 # LM35IC
 Arduino sensor driver for LM35 integrated circuit temperature sensors.
 The project is currently under way.

+# Installation
+WIP.

+# Basic usage
+See [this example](examples/basics.ino) for a basic guide on how to use this library.

 # Examples
 The examples should be analysed in the following order: